For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

 - [New York Times health section]

-Queries made by a user looking for a specific business or organization.
+Visit-in-Person Queries are queries made by a user looking for a specific business or organization.

 - [McDonald’s Branches in Ohio]